alanbergland/alanbergland.github.io/_pages/backyard-evolution.md

 ### Fruit flies and compost piles
 Your compost pile is teaming with life, and fruit flies are an important part of that ecosystem.
 Fruit flies typically eat bacteria and fungi that decompose your scraps, and are therefore part of the decomposition cycles that make the world go around.
 Over the course of the summer, your pile will likely be inhabited by about a dozen species of fruit flies, in addition to many other flying, walking, and crawling invertebrates.
 For some species of fruit flies, 10-15 generations can pass between the spring and fall.
 Populations of fruit flies evolve over the course of the growing season as aspects of the nutritional and thermal environment change.
 By sampling fruit flies from your compost pile over the growing season, we can track the evolutionary dynamics of fruit flies in real-time.

+### How you can get involved
+**Goal:** Sample 100-200 fruit-flies every two weeks over the growing season and into early winter.
+You will sweep a net back and forth over your compost pile to catch as many flying insects as you can.
+After filling a preservation tube with ethanol, you’ll carefully transfer the insects from the net to the preservation tube using the provided collection vial and funnel.
+Once you’ve captured as many flying things as you can, you’ll store the preservation tube in your freezer until we come to pick up all of your collections at the end of the year.
+Don’t forget to label the preservation tube and fill out the collection log for that day’s collection!

 # Will you commit to sampling and preserving small flying insects from your compost piles 2x per month July - December?
 ##### \*If you miss a week or two, that's okay!